mmahapat/illumiocodingchallenge/README.md

 Drawback:

-Since i have created an IPtree for each port which increases time and space complexity.
+Since i have created an IPtree for each port which increases space complexity.
 A similar tree structure for port ranges can be done.
 Currently the solution is optimal incase there are less port ranges.